-China Surpasses The US As Europe’s Top Trading Partner For The First Time
+China Surpasses The US As Europe's Top Trading Partner For The First Time

 In comparison, Europe-based exports to the United States dropped by 8.2 percent and imports fell by a staggering 13.2 percent.

 Much of the reason behind the change in trading relations has been blamed on the novel coronavirus.
 The COVID-19 crisis has had a dire effect on both businesses and production.
-Though China was the first nation to undergo a lockdown to stop the spread of the disease, similar quarantine measures have been implemented more widely in the western world.
+Though China was the first nation to undergo a lockdown to stop the spread of the disease, similar quarantine measures have been implemented more widely in the West.

-In the U.S., gross domestic product shrank at an annual rate of 32.9 percent in the second quarter, which is more than three times the previous record for sharpest economic contraction, per the NPR.
+In the U.S., gross domestic product shrank at an annual rate of 32.9 percent in the second quarter, which is more than three times the previous record for sharpest economic contraction, per NPR.

 "Horrific," said Nariman Behravesh, chief economist at IHS Markit, at the time.
 "We've never seen anything quite like it."